A stand-up comedian, actor and producer, Chris Rock (born February 7, 1965) is generally considered to be the successor to Richard Pryor

 - He's also outlined the "Dr Dre rules," where white people are allowed to say the n-word if they're singing along with a rap song, because "they lean into that shit" when they're on their own.

-- However, it's important to note that he denounced his "Niggas vs Black People" rant when too many actual racists used it to justify themselves.
+- Though he eventually retired his "Niggas vs Black People" rant when too many actual racists used it to justify themselves.

 - No Indoor Voice

 - One True Love: He argues that this rarely happens, and when it does, it's the wrong time/situation.
 You're married and they're single, you're Jewish and they're Palestinian, or you're a black woman and he's a black man.